explainers-by-googlers/cross-origin-storage/public-hash-list/phl-explainer.md

 # The Public Hash List (PHL): an availability-gating allowlist for Cross-Origin Storage

-**Status of this document.** This design document currently lives in the [WICG/cross-origin-storage](https://github.com/WICG/cross-origin-storage) repository, alongside the Cross-Origin Storage explainer and spec it serves as a companion artifact to.
-The [Governance](#governance) section below describes this proposal's target end state — hosting under the WHATWG, with a dedicated repository, editors, and a signing key of its own — which has not happened yet.
-Nothing in that section is settled; it is the proposal, not a description of where this document or the early implementation currently reside.
+**Status of this document.** This design document, and the [early implementation](#early-implementation) described below, currently live in the [WICG/cross-origin-storage](https://github.com/WICG/cross-origin-storage) repository, alongside the Cross-Origin Storage explainer and spec this document serves as a companion artifact to.
+The [Governance](#governance) section below describes this proposal's target end state — hosting under the WHATWG, with a dedicated, cross-vendor repository, editors, and a signing key of its own — which has not happened yet.
+Housing both the design document and its implementation in a single vendor's spec repository is a pragmatic interim step, not the destination: nothing in the Governance section is settled, and a dedicated repository remains the goal for both.

 **Why "Public Hash List"?** The name is a deliberate echo of the [**Public Suffix List**](https://publicsuffix.org/) **(PSL)**.
 The PSL is a single, openly licensed, cross-vendor data file that every browser consults to make a privacy-sensitive boundary decision.
 The PHL is the analogous artifact for Cross-Origin Storage: a single, openly licensed, cross-vendor data file that every browser consults to decide which cached bytes are *safe to admit exist*.
 "Public Suffix List" → "Public Hash List" is intended to make the analogy, and the freely-reusable intent, obvious on first read.